ypicchi-arm/vectorscan/doc/dev-reference/tools.rst

-.. note:: A group of Python scripts for constructing corpora databases from various input types, such as PCAP network traffic captures or text files, can be found in the Hyperscan source tree in ``tools/hsbench/scripts``.
+.. note:: A group of Python scripts for constructing corpora databases from various input types, such as PCAP network traffic captures or text files, can be found in the Vectorscan source tree in ``tools/hsbench/scripts``.

 Running hsbench
 ===============